-Regardless of the build version, the PS4 controller board takes the user input from the buttons, translates them into something the game console’s software can use.
+Regardless of the build version, the PS4 controller board takes the user input from the buttons and translates them into something the game console’s software can use.

 Their job is to ensure the button, USB, and wireless signals arrive at their destinations on time and as intact as possible.

-Beyond those basic parts, all PS4 controllers share common user interface components.
-The number of these components may vary, but they all have the same basic function.
+The number of these components may vary, but they all have the same primary function.

 4.1 Button, Triggers, and Directional Pad Switches

-This circuit is on the daughter board which just has conductive leads where the buttons press down.
+This circuit is on the daughterboard, with conductive leads where the buttons press down.

 Every Dual Shock 4 controller has two analog directional sticks.
-One is attached to the daughter board with the other attached directly to the main board.
+One is attached to the daughterboard, with the other connected directly to the mainboard.

-For the most part, the sticks come as complete modules, though you can find them in individual pieces as well.
+For the most part, the sticks come as complete modules, though you can also find them in individual pieces.

 Each module has